dylanmeca/labsecurity/README.md

 To use the lab_tool command you just have to put the ```lab_tool``` command, and once that is done the system console will be loaded.

+Inside the lab tool console place the ``` help ``` command to know more information about how to use the system

 ## Custom script

 If you want to create your own system and your own code using the labtool module you must do the following: